hqmq/presentation-accidental-design/script.md

 ## American Drivers (1 & 2)
 In America our professional race car drivers look like this... and this.

-But it could be worse...

-## Danish Driver
-I could be Danish.

 ## The Beginning
 A few year ago I was working for a company that among other things, put on educational events.
 Events had a date, a time, a venue and a list of attendees.